 You are free to travel back to Moldova by your own means.
-To return Moldova via the Romania land border or air, you will need to have a valid biometric passport.
+To return to Moldova via the Romanian land or air border, you will need to have a valid biometric passport.

 15. Can I go back to Ukraine?

 If you choose to visit Ukraine, you can do so for a short period of time, up to 90 days.
-You can also waive temporary protection and return to Ukraine at your own expense.
-Depending on your circumstances in Ukraine, you may receive some support from an EU country or organization for your return trip.
+You can also waive temporary protection provided to you by the EU+ country and return to Ukraine at your own expense.
+Depending on your circumstances in Ukraine and the reason for your retunr, you may receive some support from the EU+ country or organization for your return trip.
 It is unlikely that you will receive support to return to Ukraine until your return is deemed safe.

 16. Who is responsible for organizing the flights?

-Several actors are involved in the process.
-After the EU country clears you and your family for onward processing, you will be contacted by IOM.
-They will begin the pre-departure process including, the health check-up, transportation needs, and inform you on the flight details.
+There are several actors involved in the process.
+After the chosen EU+ country clears you and your family for onward processing, you will be contacted by IOM.
+They will begin the pre-departure process, including the health check-up, will secure all transportation needs, and inform you on the flight details.
 IOM will keep you informed and update you on any flight changes, any requirements regarding luggage, allowance and traveling pets.
-They will also assist you if you need a wheelchair or stretcher to travel, or any medical need.
+They can also assist you if you need a wheelchair or stretcher to travel, or help with other medical needs.